 - entire transaction loop is completed.

-If you look at the process closely, it is not mere RPA.
+If you look at the process closely, it is not mere Robotic process automation.
 You need to have a centralized data management system, cognitive abilities, and conversational abilities to execute the overall process.
 Though RPA bots perform these operations better than humans, we see a lag.
 Let us look at what invoice processing is without any perils.

 Transformation Beyond Automation